-Status

-Туре You can, if required, add further levels of grouping by dragging other column headings onto the hierarchy (such as 'Created'), and restructure the order by dragging existing or additional headings into the level you want them to hold.
+You can, if required, add further levels of grouping by dragging other column headings onto the hierarchy (such as 'Created'), and restructure the order by dragging existing or additional headings into the level you want them to hold.

 For example, you could make 'Type' the secondary grouping by dragging it to the right of 'Author', or drop 'Status' between 'Author' and 'Type'.

 To remove a grouping level, drag the appropriate column heading out of the sequence and below the View header; any subordinate groupings move up a level.

+Filter Bar

-Filter Bar The Filter Bar displays underneath the column headings; you can hide or show it using the 'Toggle Filter Bar' context menu option on the column headings.
+The Filter Bar displays underneath the column headings; you can hide or show it using the 'Toggle Filter Bar' context menu option on the column headings.

 The Filter Bar consists of a row of fields, one field per column; as you type a value into one of these fields, the item lists are automatically filtered to show entries with a value in the corresponding column that contain the text string in the field.

+For example:

-For example: If you type the letter 'F' in the Filter Bar field under the 'Author' column, the results immediately reduce to entries for which the letter 'F' occurs anywhere in the name (Fred, Fitzgibbon, Rufus, Wolf) • If you then go on to type 'Fi', the results immediately reduce again to entries for which the combination 'fi' appears in the name (Fitzgibbon, Amalfi) For reports and displays that identify the percentage completion of a task or piece of work, you can specify a percentage value or a range to display items that match that value.
-In the Filter Bar, in the field under the '%Completed or Complete' field, type: <x display="" items="" less="" percent<br="" than="" to="" x="">complete; for example, <30 (all items less than 30 percent complete, but not those exactly 30 percent complete)</x> >x to display items more than x percent complete; for example, >30 (all items more than 30 percent complete, but not those exactly 30 percent complete) • x to display items exactly x percent complete; for example, 30 (all items exactly 30 percent complete) -x to display items exactly x percent complete and less than that; for example, -30 (all items less than 30 percent complete and those exactly 3 percent complete) 0 x- to display items exactly x percent complete and more than that; for example, + 30 (all items more than 3 percent complete and those exactly 3 percent complete) x-y to display items between x-1 percent complete and y+1 percent complete; for example 30-45 (all iter between 30 and 45 percent complete including those exactly 30 percent ar 45 percent complete) ns
+- If you type the letter 'F' in the Filter Bar field under the 'Author' column, the results immediately reduce to entries for which the letter 'F' occurs anywhere in the name (Fred, Fitzgibbon, Rufus, Wolf) - If you then go on to type 'Fi', the results immediately reduce again to entries for which the combination 'fi' appears in the name (Fitzgibbon, Amalfi)

+For reports and displays that identify the percentage completion of a task or piece of work, you can specify a percentage value or a range to display items that match that value.
+In the Filter Bar, in the field under the '%Completed or Complete' field, type:

+- <x to display items less than x percent complete; for example, <30 (all items less than 30 percent complete, but not those exactly 30 percent complete) - >x to display items more than x percent complete; for example, >30 (all items more than 30 percent complete, but not those exactly 30 percent complete) - x to display items exactly x percent complete; for example, 30 (all items exactly 30 percent complete) - -x to display items exactly x percent complete and less than that; for example, -30 (all items less than 30 percent complete and those exactly 30 percent complete) - x- to display items exactly x percent complete and more than that; for example, + 30 (all items more than 30 percent complete and those exactly 30 percent complete) - x-y to display items between x-1 percent complete and y+1 percent complete; for example 30-45 (all items between 30 and 45 percent complete, including those exactly 30 percent and 45 percent complete)